chef-boneyard/chef-web-docs-2016/includes_environment_variables/includes_environment_variables_child_processes.rst

    EOF
    end

-When run, the second bash resource will not cause anything to be echoed to standard out as BAZ is not part of its environment.
+When run, the second |resource bash| resource will not cause anything to be echoed to standard out as ``BAZ`` is not part of its environment.